get your free guide!

-Under these conditions, a country can be at greater risk for political violence.
+These conditions put us at greater risk for political violence.
 That risk is evident today in rising hate crimes and threats against public officials such as members of Congress, judges, election workers, and school board members.

 According to March 2024 polling by PBS NewsHour, one in five adults believe Americans may have to resort to violence to get the country back on track.
 The number of Americans who support violent protests has doubled over the last decade.